Your Search for Satisfaction

 Followers of Jesus could be the best story tellers in the world.
 We have the master to learn from, we have power from the Holy Spirit, and we have the greatest story in the history of the world to tell.

-Here are story telling tips to use when you write your transformed life story.
+Here are story telling tips to use when you write your story.

 Make the story about 3 minutes in length.

-Jump right into a story, don’t bore your listener with too much context.
+Jump right into the story, don’t bore your listener with too much context.

-Use word pictures to give imagery to your story.
+Use word pictures to give imagery to your story especially right at the beginning.

 Go for interesting, concise, and memorable over detailed.